krishnagopika/InterviewQuestions/Salesforce/Objects.md

 9. Explain Master-detail relationship.
 10. Explain Look-up relationship.
 11. What is the difference between lookup and master-detail?
-12. How to make a custom object visible?/
+12. How to make a custom object visible?
+13. How to track the field history of an object?
+14. How to customize the page layout of an object?